 The list on the right displays only database names and does not show specific objects.

-If you select Incremental Synchronization > DDL Synchronization as the migration type, new tables in the source database can be synchronized to the destination database.
+If you select Incremental Synchronization > DDL Synchronization as the migration type, new tables in the source database can be synchronized to the target database.

 In the right-side list, click the Remove icon next to the target object to remove the migration object. - Remove all migration objects